IRVLUTD/meta-dataset/README.md

 7za x FSL-Sim2Real-IRVL-2022.7z -o$DATASET_DOWNLOAD_DIR/$UNCOMPRESSED_DATASET_DIR_NAME

 # replace " " in class names with "_"
-for data in training_data test_data seen
+for data in training_data test_data
 do
   cd $data; for file in *; do mv "$file" `echo $file | tr ' ' '_'` ; done; cd ..
 done